Using the LRC

-- All patrons of the LRC are asked to help the LRC Staff in keeping the LRC a clean, warm, inviting space for all language learners.
+- All patrons are asked to help the staff in keeping the LRC a clean, warm, and inviting space for all.

 - If you make mess, please clean up after yourself.
-Please ask at the main desk, and the LRC staff would be happy to provide you with cleaning supplies.
+Please ask at the main desk, and the LRC staff will be happy to provide you with cleaning supplies.

-- As you leave the LRC, please take a look around to see if you have inadvertently left anything behind, and please throw away or recycle any waste.
+- As you leave the LRC, please take a look around to see if you have left anything behind.
+Please throw away or recycle any waste.

-- Any groups involved in culture- or language-related activities are encouraged to consider reserving the LRC.
-For example, we love to host language teas, conversation groups, study sessions, cultural events, etc.
+- Groups involved in culture- or language-related activities are encouraged to reserve the LRC.
+We love to host language teas, conversation groups, study sessions, cultural events, etc.

-- To maintain the LRC as an inviting space for all, the hosts are required to clean up following their event.
+- To maintain an inviting space, the hosts are required to clean up following their event.
 Please use common courtesy and observe the following guidelines:

 - The LRC can provide you with cleaning supplies; please ask at the main desk.